drush-ops/drush/docs/install-alternative.md

 Use composer to update the Drush library just as you would with any other composer managed project.

 1. Navigate to the Drush install directory path.
-This is the path where your `composer.json` file for the Drush install was created.
+This is the path where your `composer.json` file for the Drush composer install was created.

         cd /opt/drush-8.x